Suizzle/movement-cli-docs/use-cli/use-movement-ledger.md

 ---
-title: "Use Aptos CLI with Ledger"
+title: "Use Movement CLI with Ledger"
-id: "use-aptos-ledger"
+id: "use-Movement-ledger"
 ---

-# Use the Aptos CLI with Ledger
+# Use the Movement CLI with Ledger

-The `aptos` tool can be used with your Ledger device to sign any transaction.
+The `Movement` tool can be used with your Ledger device to sign any transaction.
 This is the most secure way to sign transactions, as your private key never leaves your device.

 NOTE: It is highly recommended to use `Ledger Nano S Plus` or `Ledger Nano X` devices.
 The `Ledger Nano S` device has very limited memory and may not be able to sign most of the transactions.
 If you are trying to sign a transaction that is too big for your device to handle, you will get an error `Wrong raw transaction length`.